data2evidence/d2e/docs/README_trex_overview.md

 In d2e repo,

 9. Run the command to get the neccessary docker images to run D2E: `yarn build:minerva`
-10. Starting Application User Interface (UI): `yarn start:ui --wait`
+10. Start/Restarting application: `yarn start:minerva; sleep 60`
-11. Start/Restarting application: `yarn start:minerva --wait; sleep 60`
+11. To view application logs: `yarn logs:minerva`

 > **Note:**
 > - If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run the **Environment Variables and Credentials Setup** section